It's a Date: Plot

-Georgia Drake (Kay Francis) performs on stage, singing "Gypsy Lullaby"; her daughter, Pamela (Deanna Durbin), watches with her boyfriend Freddie Miller (Lewis Howard).
+Georgia Drake performs on stage, singing "Gypsy Lullaby"; her daughter, Pamela, watches with her boyfriend Freddie Miller.
 They have come down from Maine, where they are part of a summer theater.
 Georgia is a renowned Broadway actress; this is closing night, and she is going to Hawaii for a rest before starting any new play.
 Her daughter, Pam, also has great acting skills and hopes to follow in her mother's and grandmother's footsteps.
-At the after-party, Pamela convinces director Sidney Simpson (Samuel S. Hinds) and writer Carl Ober (S.Z.
-Sakall) to come up to Maine and see the theater group.
+At the after-party, Pamela convinces director Sidney Simpson and writer Carl Ober to come up to Maine and see the theater group.
 After the party ends, Pamela sings "Love is All" while she massages her mother's neck.
-Claudia's dresser, Sara (Cecilia Loftus), who also worked with Georgia's famous mother and is now a member of the family, accompanies her on the piano.
+Claudia's dresser, Sara, who also worked with Georgia's famous mother and is now a member of the family, accompanies her on the piano.

 Only the audience knows that Carl came to this country to see Georgia perform, and having seen her he believes that she is too old for the part of 20-year-old St. Anne in his new play.
 Sidney and Carl go to Maine and decide to try out the second act with the theater group, with Pamela in the role of St. Anne.
 During the performance, Pamela sings, "Loch Lomond."
 Pamela's performance is a revelation, and they offer her the role of St. Anne.
 Pamela is very excited, and promises to work hard, but does not know she is taking over a role that her mother assumes to be hers.

 Sidney tells Pamela to go away someplace quiet and learn the script, and without telling him, Pamela travels to Hawaii to ask her mother to coach her.
-On her journey, pineapple king John Arlen (Walter Pidgeon) notices her practicing the play.
+On her journey, pineapple king John Arlen notices her practicing the play.
 He thinks that she is a troubled girl who just got jilted by her love, and sets out to distract her by posing as a stowaway, with the help of his friend, the ship's captain.
 Eventually they figure out the truth about each other and become friends.
 Pamela arrives in Honolulu, only to find that her mother is not resting, but is preparing herself rigorously to play the lead in St. Anne.